Skip to main content

 You usually need these basics:

-County example 2026 senior freeze household income cap What the county says about filing
+County example 2026 senior freeze household income cap What to know

 Seminole County $60,600 Lower-cap example from a more rural county

 The law is statewide, but the experience is local.
-Oklahoma County says 2026 filings can be done online, by mail, or in person.
-Tulsa County allows online homestead filing.
-Canadian County says applicants must come in person for the senior freeze and double homestead.
-That is why families should always check the county office rules before assuming the process is the same everywhere.
+Oklahoma County filings may be handled online, by mail, or in person for some programs.
+Tulsa County offers online homestead filing.
+Canadian County forms say seniors must come in person for the senior freeze, double homestead exemption, and veteran’s exemption.
+Always check the county office rules before you assume the process is the same everywhere.

 Best Oklahoma property-tax relief programs for older adults